microsoft/CoreTemplateStudio/docs/templates.md

 This tag is optional.
 If specified, the template will be displayed as disabled if the required workload is not installed.
 This tag cannot be used with frameworks or project types.

+### Property bag

+With the addition of WinUI3 we need to filter templates based on the appmodel.
+AppModel is a special parameter for the WinUI3 platform that is not needed on other platforms.
+To support filtering templates by platform specific parameters we introduced the property bag on the user selection and the possibility to filter templates by the key-value pairs contained in the property bag.
+If the user selection specifies custom parameters in this property bag only templates that define this filters and match the specified value (or "all") are returned.
+Values from the property bag can also be used on composition queries as context parameters.
+Our intention is to gradually move other platform dependant values (as projecttype and projecttype) to the property bag to make CoreTS platform agnostic.

 ## Composable Templates

 As we already have mentioned, templates can be composed to maximize the code reusability.
 Consider, for example, the Blank page template, the page's source code will remain the same no matter the project type it is used in.
 Moreover, there will be very few changes in the page source code depending on which framework we rely on.
 The idea behind having composable templates is to reuse as much as possible the existing code for a certain page or feature no matter the project type or framework used.